Uniqueness for two dimensional incompressible ideal flow on singular domains: Abstract

 \section{Abstract}

-The existence of a solution to the two dimensional incompressible Euler equations in singular domains was established in [G\'erard-Varet and Lacave, The 2D Euler equation on singular domains, submitted].
+The existence of a solution to the two dimensional incompressible Euler equations in singular domains was established in \cite{GV_lac}.
 The present work is about the uniqueness of such a solution when the domain is the exterior or the interior of a simply connected set with corners, although the velocity blows up near these corners.
-In the exterior of a curve with two end-points, it is showed in [Lacave, Two Dimensional Incompressible Ideal Flow Around a Thin Obstacle Tending to a Curve, Ann.
-IHP, Anl \textbf{26} (2009), 1121-1148] that this solution has some interesting properties, as to be seen as a special vortex sheet.
+In the exterior of a curve with two end-points, it is showed in \cite{lac_euler} that this solution has some interesting properties, as to be seen as a special vortex sheet.
 Therefore, we prove the uniqueness, whereas the problem of general vortex sheets is open.